Last update: 2022-09-16

 7.2.
 A violation of this non-solicitation obligation entitles Dataroots to a lump sum indemnity at the expense of the Client equal to 50,000.00 EUR per violation, without prejudice to Dataroots' right to claim additional damages.

 8.1.
-All information issued by Dataroots to the Client regarding which the Client knows or should know in all reasonableness that it is of a confidential nature, is deemed to be confidential information.
-The Client shall only use this information for the objective for which it has been issued.
+All information issued by Dataroots to the Client, and vice versa, of which any of the parties know or should know in all reasonableness that it is of a confidential nature, is deemed to be confidential information.
+Both parties shall only use this information for the objective for which it has been issued.

 8.2.
 Both parties shall ensure that their personnel adheres to the aforementioned confidentiality obligation.